QazQazaq/RTSP/README.md

 ## Testing RTSP Streams

-For testing purposes, you can use these public RTSP streams:
+For testing purposes, you can use public RTSP streams

-- `rtsp://wowzaec2demo.streamlock.net/vod/mp4:BigBuckBunny_115k.mp4`
-- `rtsp://184.72.239.149/vod/mp4:BigBuckBunny_115k.mp4`

 **Requirements**:
 - FFmpeg must be installed to test RTSP streams